-Step one has got to be taking a top-down approach by developing failure-tolerant leaders who will help their people overcome the inbuilt fear of failure and create a culture of smart risk taking.
+Step one has got to be taking a top-down approach by developing failure-tolerant leaders who will help their people overcome the inbuilt fear of failure and create a culture of smart risk-taking.
 Leadership training should focus on developing their ability to engage at a personal level with the people they lead.
-They need to learn how to give feedback in a non-judgmental, future-focused way, avoiding unhelpful criticism, encouraging their people to openly admit to mistakes and to develop a growth mindset.
+They need to learn how to give feedback in a non-judgmental, future-focused way, avoid unhelpful criticism, encourage their people to openly admit to mistakes and develop a growth mindset.

 Leaders need to be encouraged to answer the following questions honestly and then design and develop their leadership style accordingly: